Three years ago, an officer was filmed beating up a handcuffed Black man. Now, he’s the police chief.

 Ravi Shah, an attorney who represented Ratliff, told WBRZ that he had long been trying to get his hands on the full video showing what occurred in the booking room.

-When he made a request to the local district attorney, however, they said officials in the Hammond police department claimed the video did not exist.
-Shah got his hands on the video earlier this summer, though, it is unclear how, and then passed it onto the TV station.
+When he made a request to the local district attorney, however, the Hammond police department told the DA’s office that the video didn’t exist, Shah said.
+It is unclear how Shah got the video earlier this summer.
+He then passed it onto the TV station.

 “What shocked me is that they would so blatantly lie and tell another officer of the court that the video did not exist,” Shah said.
 “It did at one point and clearly still exists now showing what happened to my client.”